-With developments in imaging technology such as positron emission tomography (PET) and high density 640 slice computed tomography (CT) it is not uncommon for a single examination image file to be in the order of 1.5 to 2 Gigabytes or larger in size.

-The introduction of Digital Breast Tomosynthesis (DBT), a new form of 3D breast imaging, has added to the data explosion problem producing image files as large as 4 to 6 Gigabytes per examination.
+With developments in imaging technology it is now not uncommon for a single examination image file to be in the order of 1.5 to 2 Gigabytes or larger in size.
+The introduction of Digital Breast Tomosynthesis (DBT), a new form of 3D breast imaging, has added to the data explosion problem producing image files as large as 6 Gigabytes per examination.
 Traditional PACS/Digital Imaging technology requires these files to be transferred across the network to the radiologist desktop in order to be visualised.
 This has created very significant network bottlenecks which has limited the widespread adoption and use of these new imaging technologies.